Luxembourg Art Prize

 A friend once told me that any decent craft must have good technique.
 Art on the other hand, it is something deeper...

 Yes, art makes us feel something.
 It changes us.
 It changes our outlook.
 It digs itself far into our subconscious, into the world of archetypes, beliefs, symbols and associations.
 It is the language we use, when we cannot find the right "words".

 Art at its best communicates the truths of life, not just as facts, but as feelings - direct connection, direct experience.
 We relate because we feel, and through that feeling we touch a oneness of being.
 That oneness is our essence, our compass, and our motivation.
 It moves us.

-I think as photographers especially, we don't create any art.
-We simply become open to seeing what is already there - AS IT IS.
-Whether sharply painful, or shimmeringly beautiful, we simply capture the moment.
+I think as photographers especially, we don't "create" any art.
+We simply become open to seeing what is there, what isn't there, and what could be.
+Whether sharply painful, or shimmeringly beautiful, we simply capture a possibilty.